MooersLab/latex-emacs/README.md

 Retrieval of notes and their linking is based on elements of the filename.
 I find this approach to be very robust to future changes in technology.

-However, I think that assembling a personal Knowledge Management System can be quite a time sink.
+However, assembling a personal Knowledge Management System can be quite a time-sink.
-Creating forward and backlinks is as time-consuming and tedious as it is in org-roam.
+Creating forward and backlinks is as time-consuming and tedious as in org-roam.
 I will not start such a knowledge base if you face a deadline.

 His profile is meant to be easy to install and requires little customization.